ComputeCanada/molmodsim-md-theory-lesson-novice/_episodes/08-Preparing_RNA_Silencing_Complex.md

 We first need to create a PDB file containing all RNA atoms placed at a reasonable positions.
 At this initial step we are not particularly concerned with the quality of the 3D structure because we will refine it afterwards.

-Insertion of the missing residues can be done using freely available [ModeRNA server](http://iimcb.genesilico.pl/modernaserver/submit/model/) or standalone ModeRNA software.
-The latter method is preferrable because online server offers an automated process with a limited set of options and the output PDB files will need more processing steps afterwards.
+Insertion of the missing residues could be done using freely available [ModeRNA server](http://iimcb.genesilico.pl/modernaserver/submit/model/) or standalone ModeRNA software.
+However, the automatic process used by ModeRNA server moves residues adjacent to the inserted fragment.
+In addition modeRNA server offers a limited set of options and the output PDB files will need more processing steps afterwards.
+This is not desirable in our case (we want to keep all experimental positions untouched).
+For these reasons we will use the standalone modeRNA package.

 #### Installing [ModeRNA](http://genesilico.pl/moderna/) on CC systems.